-- (b) The board of trustees of a district that receives a loan under this section shall do the following: - (1) Use the loan proceeds only for paying or reimbursing the following costs and expenses of the district: - (A) Property and casualty insurance premiums. - (B) Trackage lease payments.

-- (C) Traction power expenses. - (D) Conducting a study of commuter transportation within the district under P.L.48-1986. - (E) Any expenses incurred by the district in the ordinary course of providing commuter rail service. - (2) Develop a financial plan for commuter rail service within the district for each year during the loan period.
-The financial plan must contain the elements prescribed in, and be subject to review and approval under, subsection (c).

-(A) The first payment must be made on July 1, 1988.

-- (B) Each annual payment must equal one-eighth (1/8) of the principal of the loan plus interest at a rate determined by the board for depositories.
-The rate of interest must not be: - (i) lower than the lowest interest rate set by the state board of finance for a loan under IC 4-4-8-8 (transferred to IC 5-28-9-15) before April 1, 1986; or - (ii) greater than the average yield on investments made by the board in January, February, and March of 1986. - (4) As required by subsection (d), report annually to the board for depositories on compliance with the financial plan developed under subsection (c). - (5) Notwithstanding subdivision (3), pledge to repay the balance of the loan plus interest at a time and in a manner specified by the board for depositories whenever the board for depositories determines that one (1) of the following has occurred: - (A) The board of trustees of the district has failed to develop a financial plan that substantially complies with subsection (c). - (B) There has not been substantial compliance with a financial plan. - (C) The board of trustees of the district has failed to make a payment on the date established under subdivision (3).
+- (b) The board of trustees of a district that receives a loan under this section shall do the following: - (1) Use the loan proceeds only for paying or reimbursing the following costs and expenses of the district: - (A) Property and casualty insurance premiums. - (B) Trackage lease payments. - (C) Traction power expenses. - (D) Conducting a study of commuter transportation within the district under P.L.48-1986. - (E) Any expenses incurred by the district in the ordinary course of providing commuter rail service. - (2) Develop a financial plan for commuter rail service within the district for each year during the loan period.
+The financial plan must contain the elements prescribed in, and be subject to review and approval under, subsection (c). - (3) Repay the loan in eight (8) annual installments on dates determined by the board for depositories, subject to the following conditions: - (A) The first payment must be made on July 1, 1988. - (B) Each annual payment must equal one-eighth (1/8) of the principal of the loan plus interest at a rate determined by the board for depositories.
+The rate of interest must not be: - (i) lower than the lowest interest rate set by the state board of finance for a loan under IC 4-4-8-8 (transferred to IC 5-28-9-15) before April 1, 1986; or - (ii) greater than the average yield on investments made by the board in January, February, and March of 1986. - (4) As required by subsection (d), report annually to the board for depositories on compliance with the financial plan developed under subsection (c). - (5) Notwithstanding subdivision (3), pledge to repay the balance of the loan plus interest at a time and in a manner specified by the board for depositories whenever the board for depositories determines that one (1) of the following has occurred:

+(B) There has not been substantial compliance with a financial plan.

+(C) The board of trustees of the district has failed to make a payment on the date established under subdivision (3).